HPSCTerrSys/TSMP/doc/content/setup_tsmp/input_enkfpf.md

 ### PF:dt ###

-`PF:dt`: (real) Inverse factor multiplied to CLM and COSMO time deltas.
-For coupled simulations this factor should adapt CLM/COSMO time steps to the ParFlow time step (`TimingInfo.BaseUnit` in `*.pfidb` input files).
+`PF:dt`: (real) Inverse factor multiplied to CLM and COSMO time steps.
+For coupled simulations, the quotient of CLM/COSMO time steps and this factor should be in agreement with the ParFlow time step (`TimingInfo.BaseUnit` in `*.pfidb` input files).

 For CLM-ParFlow, `PF:dt` should be set as
 `PF:dt = (dtime / TimingInfo.BaseUnit)`, where `dtime` is